 SpringSource's Rossen Stoyanchev introduces the Spring MVC REST features available in Spring 3 in the context of JAX-RS.
 33

 Book Excerpt and Interview: Dynamic SOA and BPM: Best Practices for Business Process Management and SOA Agility

 Boris Lublinsky interviews Marc Fiammante as part of a review of Marc' new book, Dynamic SOA and BPM: Best Practices for Business Process Management and SOA Agility.

 In this article, author Alberto Brandolini discusses the many sides of bounded contexts and how to use them to build a context map to support key decisions in a software development project.
 7

 Porting great infrastructure to OSGi often means solving complex classloading problems.
-This article is dedicated to the frameworks that face the hardest issues in this area: those that do dynamic code generation.
-Incidentally these are also the coolest frameworks: AOP wrappers, ORM mappers, and service proxy generators are just a few examples.
+This article is dedicated to one of the the hardest issues in this area: dynamic code generation.
+3

 Dependency Injection by Dhanji R. Prasanna is a book that tries to explore the DI idiom in detail, and present techniques in Spring and Guice.
-Dhanji is a Google software engineer who works on Google Wave and also contributes to Guice, MVEL, and other open source projects.
+9

 David Pallmann shows how to perform grid computations on the Azure cloud computing platform.
 In Part 1 he presented a design pattern, while in Part 2&3 he shows how to develop&run a grid application.